Brunei Food Guide

 Brunei-Muara District

-Brunei-Muara District, as the most populous region and home to the capital Bandar Seri Begawan, offers a diverse culinary landscape.
-It showcases a mix of traditional Bruneian dishes alongside influences from neighboring countries.
+As the most populous region and home to capital Bandar Seri Begawan, offers a diverse culinary landscape.
+Showcases a mix of traditional Bruneian dishes alongside influences from neighboring countries.
 Seafood plays a prominent role, reflecting the district's coastal location.

 Cultural Significance: